xalelax/blog/_pages/about.md

 permalink: /about/
 ---

-I'm Alessandro, a Quantum Software Engineer working at [Paretos](https://www.paretos.com/).
+I'm Alessandro, a Senior Simulation Intelligence Engineer working at [Pasteur Labs](https://pasteurlabs.ai/).

 I am a theoretical physicist by training, but I have been fascinated with technology since my childhood.
 Computers, especially, have been my top interest for a long time.

-My current work is mainly in statistics, time series forecasting, machine learning, and so on... but I do have broad interests :-)
+My current work is in Machine Learning applied to scientific problems, including also the software engineering needed to make it work smoothly.